filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 Clients need to provide enough information to the storage provider for the data retrieval request, including:

-- Storage Provider ID - The ID of the storage provider where the data is stored.
+- Storage Provider ID: The ID of the storage provider where the data is stored.
-- Payload CID - also called Data CID.
+- Payload CID: also called Data CID.
-- Address - The address initially used to create the storage deal.
+- Address: The address initially used to create the storage deal.

 ### Saturn